dotnet-smartcomponents/smartcomponents/docs/smart-combobox.md

    A bug tracking system might allow users to attach labels/tags to issues, selecting either an existing label or creating a new label.
 In the "Label" field, a user types "**slow**", then notices that the Smart ComboBox is offering the suggestions "**Performance**" and "**Usability**", since those labels already exist.

-   This fixes a common problem of people creating multiple labels for the same concept because they don't realise a suitable label already exists.
+   This fixes a common problem of people creating multiple labels for the same concept because they don't realize a suitable label already exists.

 ## Adding Smart ComboBox in Blazor